We’re doing something different

 Good food has always been a part of my world.
 While I love a great food truck or a trendy restaurant as much as anyone else, my fondest food memories are from the family dinner table.
 Good food means home cooking, traditional recipes, and healthy ingredients.

-In my 20’s, I learned how my food was produced and the impact it had on the environment and my health.
+In my 20’s, I learned more about how my food was produced and the impact it had on the environment and my health.
 I was fortunate enough that shopping for sustainable and organic foods could become my norm.

 As a new mom, I made organic baby food and kept a detailed spreadsheet on our fridge of when to introduce new textures and foods to my babies.
 One of my oldest child’s first words was “onions-ssss” as he mimicked the sound of sautéing.
 My toddlers devoured kale, fought over asparagus, and thought blue cheese was heaven on a plate.
 My kids played Iron Chef for entertainment and the youngest begged for a hand-crank pasta machine at ten years old.
-We all like real food.

 My mother managed to gather us for family dinner for what seemed like 7 nights a week for 18 years (never owning a slow cooker), so bringing my group together for family meals — or at least aspiring to — means I’m passing along a family tradition.